 If TUEC wishes to sample the opinion of the TUG membership, a survey shall be sent to each TUG member.
 The deadline for the completion shall be stated clearly upon notification, but normally the time sequence outlined in Section 4 shall be followed.
 The survey results will be communicated to membership as soon as possible but no later than seven (7) days after they are known.

 Article VI - AMENDMENT OF BY-LAWS

 Section 1 - Amendments - How Effected

-These by-laws may be amended by a vote of the members, including the fixing and altering of the number of members of the executive.
-A proposed amendment shall be introduced at the annual meeting.
-The vote will be taken either on the floor by show of hands or by mail ballot and must be accomplished within a month of the time the amendment was introduced.
-A two-thirds majority of the members voting is required for passage of the amendment.
+These by-laws may be amended at any time by a vote of the Users.
+A proposed amendment may be introduced by TUEC or by any User through a written request to the Chair.
+The vote on the proposed changes will be taken either at the AGM or by ballot (pursuant to Article V, Section 2).
+The vote must be taken within one (1) month from the time the amendment was introduced.
+A two-thirds majority of the Users participating in the vote is required to pass the amendment.

 The amended version of the Charter and By-laws will be distributed to the TUG membership within seven (7) days after the vote to pass the amendment(s).